- Overview

 quickstart/.env: Environment variables for the entire stack

-quickstart/docker/localnet.env: Network-specific configuration
+quickstart/docker/modules/localnet/env/common.env: Network-specific configuration

-quickstart/config/canton-console/app.conf: Canton node configuration
+quickstart/docker/modules/localnet/conf/console/app.conf: Canton console configuration

 LocalNet persists data through Docker volumes.
 Its network topology can be modified to meet specific business requirements.
 Canton console provides direct ledger access for debugging.